+I don’t know when C-sections became such a taboo subject.
 I was standing in the checkout line at the grocery store.
 My 2 year old was asleep in my arms and I was apologizing to the cashier because I could not help her bag my groceries.

 “Don’t worry!
 You’ve got your hands full!
 You also look like you’re about to burst!
 How far along are you?”

 I laughed and felt grateful that she recognized I was pregnant and not just buying 10 bars of chocolate for no reason.
 Can we say cravings?

 “I’m 34 weeks and I can’t wait for our C-Section in 4 weeks!
 This little lady needs to get out.”

 She stopped bagging and looked up at me, hesitating.